Moozzaart23/Astar-Algorithm/README.md

 - Clone this repository in your preferred directory
  > git clone [https://github.com/Moozzaart23/Astar-algorithm.git]()

- - Run the file to generate the points
+ - Run the file to generate the points.
 > python Place_to_coordinate.py

 - Run the file to generate edges_with_weights.csv from edges.csv using google’s distance metric API.